igneous-labs/S/docs/instructions.md

 Swap to an exact amount of output LST from input LST.

-Same as [SwapExactIn](#swapexactin-instruction), but amount is amount of dst tokens to receive and the core part goes like this instead:
+Same as [SwapExactIn](#swapexactin-instruction), but discriminator = 2, amount is amount of dst tokens to receive and the core part goes like this instead:
 - CPI dst token's SOL value calculator program LstToSol to get SOL value of output amount
 - CPI pricing program PriceExactOut to get input SOL value
 - CPI src token's SOL value calculator program SolToLst with input SOL value to get input token amount